oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab6-prepare-skill-to-send-sms/prepare-skill-to-send-sms.md

 - Configure the custom component to send out an SMS.

-## Task 1: Set Up Twilio
+## Task 1: Set Up Twilio Account

 1. To create a Twilio trial account with your email ID, go to https://www.twilio.com/try-twilio.
 2. Enter the required information, and then click Get Started.

   When prompted, enter your mobile phone number (You need to have a verified phone number to get a Twilio number).

   A verification code is sent to your mobile phone.
-Enter this verification code to add your number as a verified phone number
+Enter this verification code to add your number as a verified phone number.

   ![Secure your Account](images/secure-your-account.png " ")

-3. After verification, save the *recovery code* in *Nodepad* and hit the *Finish button*.
+3. After verification, save the *recovery code* in *Notepad* and hit the *Finish button*.

   ![Recovery Code](images/recovery-code.png " ")

 4. Personalize your experience and hit the *Get Started with Twilio* button.

   ![Personalize your Experience](images/personalize-your-experience.png " ")

 5. In the home page, click the *Get a Twilio Phone number* button to obtain a phone number for your twilio account.